Digicrat/node-regex-grammar/README.md

 ## Key Features

 - 'TOP' always defines the top level of a Grammar, which is the default entry point for nominal matching.
-- A grammar key can be referenced from any other key using the syntax '$key', however cyclic references are not supported.  ie: Rule 'foo' can't refer to rule 'bar' if it refers back to foo.
+- A grammar key can be referenced from any other key using the syntax '$key'
+  - Cyclic references are not supported.  ie: Rule 'foo' can't refer to rule 'bar' if it refers back to foo.
+  - If a rule does not exist, no substitution will be performed and a warning will be printed.
+Note: User may need to explicitly escape the '$' in this case for a literal match, for example '\\$foo' or /\$foo/ to match 'foo', otherwise regex may interpret the '$' as matching the beginning of string in some cases.
 - The 'match' function will return results equivalent to String.match.
 This result set may be extended in future versions with additional functionality.
-- At present all grammar rules must be defined as either a RegExp or a string.
-This is roughly equivalent to Perl6/Raku's rules vs tokens.
+- At present all grammar rules must be defined as one of the following.
   - A regular expression can be defined in the normal ways as "/foo/" or "new RegExp(...)"
   - A string will be treated as a pattern used to create a new RegExp, but where whitespace is insignificant.
 Specifically, any whitespace in the input string will become "\s*" in the built regular expression.
+  - An array will be treated as a set of rules to match against.
+    - Contents of the array may be RegExp objects, or strings.
+    - Note: Whitespace substitution does not apply to strings in this case.
+    - Variable substitution for referenced rules will apply.
+    - Each element will be wrapped in a non-capturing group to ensure reliability.
+    - A rule such as "['alpha','beta']" is equivalent to writing "(?:alpha)|(?:beta)".
 - Named capture groups will be automatically created for each rule/token.
   - Group names will be prefixed with the name of the parent group as applicable, and suffixed with an integer if not unique (ie: for repeated patterns)